 You could also combine a couple of themes by using one set of team colors along with some items decorated with a football motif, for example.

-Sit Back and Enjoy the Game
+Sit Back and Enjoy the Big Game

-The great thing about Super Bowl parties is that, once you've set up all of the food and seating, there's not much left to do but enjoy the game with your friends.
-It's a great opportunity to catch up with everyone, share the joy or agony of the game itself, and have a good time.
+The great thing about Super Bowl parties is that, once you've set up the food and seating, there's not much left to do but enjoy the game with your friends.
+Still, you'll want to make sure that everyone has a good time and that all the details are looked after.
+Hosting a Super Bowl Party is a great opportunity to catch up with everyone, share the joy or agony of the game itself, and have a good time.